-JetBlue’s coverage offers reimbursement from Allianz for a canceled or interrupted trip due to things like illness or injury.
+JetBlue’s coverage offers reimbursement from Allianz for a canceled or interrupted trip due to perils including illness or injury.
 It also offers coverage for emergency medical care while abroad and a 24-hour emergency hotline.

-If you’re using the right credit card, an extra insurance policy might not be necessary.
-Lots of credit cards come with different types of travel insurance.
+If you’re using the right credit card, an insurance policy might not be necessary.
+Lots of credit cards with travel insurance.

 Here are a few of the most popular credit cards that offer travel insurance: